 155:46:44 Duke: Apollo 11, Houston.
 We notice your roll rate increasing.
 Will you please see if you can bring that down to about zero for us or we'll be losing the High Gain shortly.
 Over.
 [Pause.]

 155:47:03 Aldrin: You can also use zero gravity to demonstrate many things that we've all learned in school.
 I'd like to demonstrate briefly how easy it is to explain the action of the gyroscope.
-If I spin this can, we know that according to the equations of motion that we would expect that once this is given a spin, and has a spin axis in this direction, if we give it a particular torque, and I'll do this by pushing my hands against it in this fashion once it's spinning.
+If I spin this can, we know that according to the equations of motion that we would expect that once this is given a spin, about - and has a spin axis in this direction, if we give it a particular torque, and if I - I'll do this by pushing my hands against it in this fashion once it's spinning.
 By the equations we can predict that, as I put this torque on it, it will in fact rotate this direction.
 Let's see how well this works out.

 155:47:53 Aldrin: See that as I apply the torque this way, it's rotated this way.
 [Long pause.]